sy2002/QNICE-FPGA/doc/VGA_Features.md

 address within the Sprite RAM memory map of a given sprite's palette is simply `VGA_SPRITE_PALETTE + 16*sprite_number`.

-Each of the 16 words contains the 15-bit color of the corresponding index.
+Each of the 16 words contains the 15-bit RGB color of the corresponding index.
 Bit 15 of each word indicates transparency: If this bit is set the corresponding color is completely transparent, i.e. invisible.

 ### Sprite Bitmap RAM